wasp-lang/wasp/web/docs/auth/overview.md

 ### Default validations

-We provide basic validations out of the box, which you can customize as shown below.
+Wasp includes several basic validation mechanisms.
+If you need something extra, the [next section](#customizing-validations) shows how to customize them.

 Default validations depend on the auth method you use.